RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: RDS-DeePC Algorithm for LTI Systems

 \subsection{Computational Complexity Analysis}

-\begin{proposition}[Complexity Analysis] Let $T$ be the total number of trajectory segments and $K$ be the selection size.
-The computational complexity is $O(T^3)$ for the offline phase (constructing $H$ and solving the nominal problem) plus $O(T)$ for sensitivity computation, and $O(K^2)$ per MPC step for the online phase (solving the reduced problem using the precomputed Cholesky factor).
-The online speedup factor compared to full DeePC is $(T/K)^2$ for iterative solvers or $(T/K)^3$ for direct solvers. \end{proposition}
+\begin{prop}[Complexity Analysis] Let $T$ denote the total number of trajectory segments and $K$ the selection size.
+The offline phase costs $O(T^3)$ plus $O(T)$ for sensitivity computation.
+The online phase costs $O(K^2)$ per MPC step using the precomputed Cholesky factor.
+The resulting online speedup over full DeePC is $(T/K)^2$ for iterative solvers or $(T/K)^3$ for direct solvers. \end{prop}